 7. Choose a basket instead of a trolley

 Unless you’re planning a truly substantial shop, always opt for grabbing a basket instead of a trolley at the shops.
 Trolleys are bigger so our brains tend to see them as less full even when we’re buying a lot of stuff.
-In fact, a study has shown that larger trolleys increase spending by up to 40%.

 You’re more likely to be mindful of what you’re purchasing if you use a basket, but the best way to avoid overspending is to always bring a shopping list with you – and then stick to it!
 Your list will tell you exactly what you need and reduce the likelihood of impulse or excessive buying.